hortonworks-gallery/ambari-zeppelin-service/README.md

 git clone https://github.com/hortonworks-gallery/ambari-zeppelin-service.git /var/lib/ambari-server/resources/stacks/HDP/2.3/services/ZEPPELIN
 ```

 - Edit the `/var/lib/ambari-server/resources/stacks/HDP/2.3/role_command_order.json` file to include below:
 ```
   "ZEPPELIN_MASTER-START": ["NAMENODE-START", "DATANODE-START"],
 ```
+  - Note that comma at the end.
+If you insert the above as the last line, you need to remove the comma

 - Restart Ambari
 ```